Section 174 Amortization for Your Manufacturing Company

 Section174Amortization_ManufacturingIndustry

-U.S. manufacturers are the cornerstone of innovation, but an impending tax change threatens to disrupt research and development in this sector – risking thousands of jobs and crucial progress necessary for America’s economic success and national security.
+U.S. manufacturers are the cornerstone of innovation, but an impending tax change threatens to disrupt this sector’s research and development.
+This puts thousands of jobs and crucial progress necessary for America’s economic success and national security at risk.

-The Tax Cuts and Jobs Act of 2017 significantly changed taxpayers’ ability to deduct research and experimental expenditures under Section 174 of the Internal Revenue Code.
-In general, the TCJA requires most taxpayers to have a written statement prepared by a certified public accountant or attorney, setting forth the facts justifying why a particular expense is experimental.
+The Tax Cuts and Jobs Act of 2017 significantly changed taxpayers’ ability to deduct research and experimental expenditures.
+Generally, the TCJArequires most taxpayers to have a written statement prepared by a certified public accountantor attorney.
+The statement sets forth the facts justifying why a particular expense is experimental.
 The message must be attached to the return as an addendum.
 Failure to adhere to these new requirements can result in disallowance of that deduction on your tax return.

-Since the first part of 2022, businesses have found themselves in a new tax paradigm that requires them to spread deductions for R&D expenses over five years rather than taking the entire deduction within the same year.
+Since the first part of 2022, businesses have found themselves in a new tax paradigm.
+One that requires them to spread R&D deductions over five years rather than taking them within the same year.
 The Code requires taxpayers to amortize research and experimentation expenditures over five or fifteen years.
 For domestic R&E, amortization begins at the mid-point of the taxable year that the cost is paid or incurred.
 For foreign R&E, amortization starts in the first taxable year after December 31, 2021.
 This change impacts the timing of when expenses are reported on the tax return and a reduction of savings from these costs.

 Amortizing research and experimental expenditures may be unfamiliar to many taxpayers.
-To determine whether an amortization change will be necessary, taxpayers should carefully review the types of spending for which the new deduction is available and then decide whether or not they have elected to expense R&E expenses in the past.
+To determine whether an amortization change is necessary, review the types of spending for which the new deduction is available.
+Then, decide whether or not they have elected to expense R&E expenses in the past.

 Procedures

-The IRS has issued guidance to assist employers in claiming depreciation deductions on property acquired and used differently than previously treated by prior law.
-This guidance provides administrative relief and allows taxpayers to file a statement with their federal tax return in place of a Form 3115, Application for Change in Accounting Method, provided the change is made in the first taxable year that the new Section 174 guidance is effective (i.e., the first taxable year beginning after December 31, 2021).
+The IRS issued guidance helping employers claim depreciation deductions on property acquired and used differently than before under prior law.
+It provides administrative relief and allows taxpayers to file a statement with their federal tax return in place of Form 3115.
+This applies when the change is made in the first taxable year that the new Section 174 guidance is effective.

-In addition, the new procedures provide clear transition guidance for taxpayers that have already filed a federal tax return for a short taxable year for which the new Section 174 guidance was effective.
+In addition, the new procedures provide clear transition guidance for taxpayers who have already filed a federal tax return for a short taxable year for which the new Section 174 guidance was effective.
 Taxpayers will have additional time to apply the latest procedures and amend their returns as necessary.
-Taxpayers may use the new methods for any income tax return due more than 90 days after January 19, 2019 (the date on which these guidelines were issued), including an amended return, an original return due after February 8, 2020, or in response to IRS correspondence or notices.
+Taxpayers may use the new methods for any income tax return due more than90 days after January 19, 2019.
+This includes an amended return, an original return due after February 8, 2020, or in response to IRS correspondence.

-With the implementation of Section 174, taxpayers are not provided with audit protection for research and development expenditures made before the effective date.
+Unfortunately, Section 174 does not provide audit protection for pre-effective date research and development expenditures.
 As Rev. Proc.
 2015-13 outlines in its 8.01 section, two approaches can be followed when transitioning to a new method under this provision – one which depends on the timeliness of change sought by the taxpayer.

 Statement in lieu of Form 3115